Conil de la Frontera

 The Fontanilla beach some says is the best beach in Conil, always crowded.
 Over one kilometer long but not as wide as Playa de los Bateles.
 Full service with sunbeds, hammocks, and umbrellas.
 Bars (Chringuitos) and the famous fish and seafood restaurant La Fontanilla.

 Cala del Aceite beach is a popular beach in Conil area, nearly half a kilometer long and under 30 meters wide.
 Golden colour sand and crystal clear waters.
 Surrounding cliffs give shelter from the wind, accessed by steps.
-Parking area and showers, a bar on the beach.
+A parking area and showers, a bar on the beach.
 No easy promenade take a bus from Conil.

 Roche Beach is located next to Cala Encendida, separated by a headland.
 This is a rather quiet beach more than 2 kilometers long and 40 meters wide.
 Golden colour sand and crystal clear water.
 No services available (2018).
 Take your own transport or a local bus.

 Cala de Camacho beach and Calas del Quinto beach.
 Both include smaller and secluded coves.
 Calas del Quinto got three natural coves.
-Nudists and naturists find this beaches perfect.
+Nudists and naturists find these beaches perfect.
 Take your own transport or a local bus.

 There are plenty of good restaurants in Conil de la Frontera, with lots of varied and special tapas bars, seafood restaurants, pizza’s, and so on.
-Some fish specialties from the area like Atun Encebollada (tuna cooked with onions) and Chocos con Patatas (cuttlefish with potatoes) is worth trying.
+Some fish specialties from the area like Atun Encebollado (tuna cooked with onions) and Chocos con Patatas (cuttlefish with potatoes) is worth trying.
 Conil de la Frontera official website with updated news and a useful map (scroll down) with bars, restaurants and so on.

 Canela and Miel (Jan 2019 website under construction) Patisserie located in the old town Conil.
 French pastries, eclairs, macaroons, and local specialties like milhojas, galletas.
 Worth a visit.